 B i o g r a p h y

-Driven by a desire to explore and express the human experience through song, New York-based baritone Gregory Feldmann is a rising young artist on opera and recital stages alike.
-He is currently an Artist Diploma of Opera Studies candidate at The Juilliard School under the tutelage of Elizabeth Bishop.
-With Juilliard Opera, Feldmann will sing the role of the composer in Virgil Thomson's The Mother of Us All, a collaboration with Juilliard Opera and the Metropolitan Museum of Art in February 2020.
+Hailed for his "fresh and resonant voice" (Seen and Heard International) New York-based baritone Gregory Feldmann is a rising young artist on opera and recital stages alike.
+This season, Feldmann will sing the role of the composer in Virgil Thomson's The Mother of Us All, a collaboration with Juilliard Opera, the New York Philharmonic, and the Metropolitan Museum of Art in February 2020.
 He will also sing Marcello in Puccini's La bohème in Peter Jay Sharp Theatre, under Maestra Keri-Lynn Wilson and director Stephen Wadsworth.
-Feldmann sang the role of Masetto in Mozart's Don Giovanni in April 2019 under Maestro Joseph Colaneri.

 In 2019, Feldmann returned to Opera Theatre of Saint Louis as a Gerdine Young Artist to cover Count Almaviva in The Marriage of Figaro, and Chester in the world premiere of Terrance Blanchard's Fire Shut Up in My Bones.

 On the concert stage, Feldmann made his Carnegie Hall debut in November 2018 with MasterVoices, singing the Bass I solo in Handel's Israel in Egypt under Ted Sperling.
-He returned as a soloist in Handel's Messiah in December 2018 with Central Presbyterian Church on Park Avenue under Seth Ward.
-He hails from York, Pennsylvania.
+He returned as a soloist in Handel's Messiah in December 2019 with Central Presbyterian Church on Park Avenue under Seth Ward.